-I am a huge advocate for sustainability so for me this is immensely important for destination’s image, reputation and attractiveness.
+I am a huge advocate for sustainability so for me, this is immensely important for destination’s image, reputation and attractiveness.
 I also believe that it will become “the competitive advantage” of destinations.
-It will take time but it will happen, as more and more people realize that we will have to change travel patterns and do more to preserve the nature and “the authenticity” in destinations.
+It will take time but it will happen, as more and more people realize that we will have to change travel patterns and do more to preserve nature and “the authenticity” in destinations.

 Ultimately, in my opinion, the sustainability performance for any destination, DMO or organization depends on its leaders – people who really “get sustainability” and drive it through the organization and are determined to implement it.

-Destination marketers tend to avoid engaging with “sustainability” beyond using it for promotion aimed at specific niche markets, since it is not usually part of their KPIs.
+Destination marketers tend to avoid engaging with “sustainability” beyond using it for promotion aimed at specific niche markets since it is not usually part of their KPIs.
 Reflecting on your own experience, which advice can you share with destination marketers in terms of how to deal with sustainability?

 Don’t use sustainability as a marketing tool if you don’t really do it.
-Greenwashing is very harmful for the tourism industry, for the organization itself, for tourists and for the concept of sustainability as it creates mistrust and an excuse not to believe in the need and effectiveness of behaving sustainably.
+Greenwashing is very harmful to the tourism industry, for the organization itself, for tourists and the concept of sustainability as it creates mistrust and an excuse not to believe in the need and effectiveness of behaving sustainably.

-But if you really are sustainable, communicate it using a simple language showing the tangible benefits to the customer (tourist, local resident, investor, business owner).
+But if you really are sustainable, communicate it using a simple language showing the tangible benefits to the customer (tourist, resident, investor, business owner).
 Complicated statistics charts, lots of data, academic jargon and language about “saving the planet” are great switch-off points to the customers.

 Anything else you’d like to mention?